umautobots/LONER/README.md

 ## Running experiments

 ### Download Fusion Portable
-Download the sequences you care about from https://ram-lab.com/file/site/fusionportable/dataset/fusionportable/, along with the 20220209 calibration.
+Download the sequences you care about from [fusion portable](https://fusionportable.github.io/dataset/fusionportable), along with the 20220209 calibration.
 We have tested on 20220216_canteen_day, 20220216_garden_day, and 20220219_MCR_normal_01.

 Put them in the folder you pointed the docker scripts (or VSCode `devcontainer.json` file) to mount (by default `~/Documents/LonerSlamData`).
 Also, download the groundtruth data.